MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/New-MgBetaUserMailFolderChildFolder.md

 Use this API to create a new child mailFolder.
 If you intend a new folder to be hidden, you must set the isHidden property to true on creation.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserMailFolderChildFolder](/powershell/module/Microsoft.Graph.Mail/New-MgUserMailFolderChildFolder?view=graph-powershell-1.0)

 ## SYNTAX